This post was updated on June 17, 2020.

 Thank you so much for attending our first-time homebuyer’s workshop this past Tuesday!
-We are proud to have brought together such an amazing group of local experts to help new home buyers like yourself sort through the different options for financing your first home.
+We hope you enjoyed hearing from local experts to help new home buyers sort through the options for financing your first home.

-Please take a moment to help us improve future workshops by taking a brief 5 question survey.
-Your feedback is extremely valuable to our ongoing effort to offer free educational resources to other home buyers like yourself.
+Please take a moment to help us improve future workshops by taking a brief five-question survey.
+Your feedback is extremely valuable to our effort to offer free educational resources to home buyers like yourself.

 The finance worksheets and loan calculators used during the workshop can be found on our resource page: awesomemadeuprealtor.com/resources.

-Before you press send on any of the emails we’ve outlined above, be sure you proofread them carefully.
-Pay attention to grammar, punctuation, and spelling, as well as your use of headings for scannability.
+Before you hit send on any of the emails we’ve outlined above, be sure you proofread carefully.
+Pay attention to grammar, punctuation, and spelling, as well as your use of headings for easy scannability.

 Whenever possible, segment your email list and customize your messages for each group of recipients.
 The better you communicate with your attendees, the more likely they’ll be to return for your next event.